 L-40.
 Visual Materials Cataloging

-Need help with “hidden collections”?
-This course is intended for librarians and archivists who want to make photographs and prints available and useful to researchers.
-The cataloging techniques cover entire collections as well as single items through national standards that accommodate different levels of detail from basic to premium.
-Specific topics include: description and subject indexing; form and genre access; the relationship between physical processing and cataloging; and establishing institutional priorities.
+Need help with "hidden collections"?
+This course is intended for librarians and archivists who want to make visual material resources available and useful to researchers.
+The types of pictures we will consider range from eighteenth-century fine prints to born-digital photographs, from cartoons to posters, and from book illustrations to stereograph cards.
+The cataloging techniques we will use cover entire collections as well as single items.
+Specific topics include: description and transcription; subject indexing and form/genre access; the relationship between physical processing and cataloging; and establishing institutional priorities.

 Applicants should give a brief description of their experience cataloging rare and archival materials, their current duties with regard to visual materials, and the types of materials they expect to catalog.
 They are also encouraged to mention specific problems they have encountered, as well as any particular expectations they have for the course.